MikeTaylor/firefly/doc/fam-files-for-platforms.md

 We do not currently propose to introduce a declarative form for describing **installations**, as too many details are dependent on the orchestration software used.
 That doesn't mean that this can't be done -- only that it's not part of the problem we're trying to solve right now.

 We want to represent **platforms** by single files that capture all relevant information about what apps and modules to includes, and at what versions.
-We want a human-readable plain text format that works well with version-control to track different versions and merge upstream changes.
 See below for details.

 **Tenants** may need to be represented by a new kind of file, especially if we want to make back-end module selections.
 On the other hand, it may suffice to continue using `stripes.config.js` files, as the selection of UI modules included in that file implies a corresponding set of back-end modules.
 One important point to be resolved: since UI modules' dependencies on backend modules is by means of interface dependencies (`okapiInterfaces` in the package file), how would tenant instantiaton code decided which of several candidate modules to choose in provisioning a tenant? e.g. if `ui-users` depends on the `users` interface v15.0, how would the system choose between two candidate modules that both provide that interface (e.g. `mod-users` and `mod-ldap-users`)?
 In most cases, only one such candidate module will be provided by the platform -- and indeed only on such module will exist at all -- but we cannot assume this will be true in all cases.